 Otherwise, we’re just left holding the bag, just information, a dangling, disappearing ‘carrot,’ a fading promise of transformation that ends in cynicism, loss of Faith, loss of Humility and Reverence and the fading of our Longing.

 It is my experience that so much more awaits you in Sadguru Kedarji’s company.

 Shaktipat Lineage Holder – Shaktipat Lineage Holder- Shaktipat Lineage Holder

-Deana Tareshawty performs her selfless service as a program leader and harmonium player.
+Deana Tareshawty performs her selfless service as Vice President of our public charity, The Bhakta School, in addition ti serving as a program leader and harmonium player.
 She also serves on our Board of Directors.
 She holds a Bachelor of Arts in Communications and a double minor in Biology and Chemistry.
 She is a certified Soma Essential Healing practitioner and the owner of Inspired Life Healing.
 She is also a trained Reiki Master in Usui Reiki.